TelenorNorway/.github/profile/README.md

-We embrace Open Source software and realize it's fueling the massive amount of innovation.
-In Telenor Norway we want to be active consumers and contributors to Open source and we believe this will help us to deliver better products and improve our SW development practice.
+We embrace open-source software and realize that it's fueling a massive amount of innovation.
+At Telenor Norway, we want to be active consumers and contributors to open source.
+We believe this will help us deliver better products as well as improve our software development practices.

 Telenor-initiated Open Source should use Apache 2.0 or MPL 2.0 license.